manishshanker/smartDataGrid/README.md

 1. [Vanilla Grid](http://fiddle.jshell.net/PB7f6/show/light/)
 2. [Grid with filtering, grouping, sorting, state persistance and other features](http://fiddle.jshell.net/LyfYV/show/light/)

+Note: All the examples are hosted on [JSFiddle](http://jsfiddle.net/), so you can change and play with it whenever and however you want.

 ### License

 Copyright 2011-2013 Manish Shanker